-Topic Answer Summary Notice of Payday / Pay Rate YES Every employer employing any employees subject to the Fair Labor Standards Act's minimum wage provisions shall post and keep posted a notice explaining the Act, as prescribed by the Wage and Hour Division, in conspicuous places in every establishment where such employees are employed so as to permit them to observe readily a copy.
-Any employer of employees to whom section 7 of the Act does not apply because of an exemption of broad application to an establishment may alter or modify the poster with a legible notation to show that the overtime provisions do not apply.
+Торіс Answer Summary Notice of Payday / Pay Rate YES Every employer employing any employees subject to the Fair Labor Standards Act's minimum wage provisions shall post and keep posted in plain sight a notice explaining the Act, as prescribed by the Wage and Hour Division.
+Employers may modify the poster with a legible notation to show that overtime provisions do not apply to certain employees, where applicable.
 For example, dairy farmers could amend the poster to state: "Overtime Provisions Not Applicable to Agricultural Employees (section 13(b)(12))."
-Please review the Minimum Wage and Overtime Sections below to determine whether and when the FLSA minimum wage and overtime requirements apply to Reporting YES employees on dairy farms.
-Federal law requires all employers to collect and transmit new hire reporting data to the applicable State New Hire Directory.
+Please review the Minimum Wage and Overtime Sections below to determine whether and when the FLSA minimum wage and overtime requirements apply to employees on dairy farms.
+Reporting YES Federal law requires all employers to collect and transmit new hire reporting data to the applicable State New Hire Directory.
 Employers do not have to submit any data directly to the federal government.
 Please see applicable State Law Fact sheet for further information.
-I-9/Employment Verification YES Employers cannot hire, recruit, or refer a person that is known to be an unauthorized alien in the United States.
-Employers must receive attestation from an applicant and supporting documents affirming their identity and authorization to work in the United States within three business days of hire.
+I-9/Employment Verification YES Employers cannot hire, recruit, or refer for a fee a person that is known to be an unauthorized alien in the United States.
+Employers must receive attestation from an applicant and supporting documents affirming their identity and authorization to work in the United States within three (3) business days of hire.
 Both the employee and the employer must complete the I-9 Form, which is used to verify the identity and employment authorization of individuals hired for employment in the United States.
 All employers must ensure proper completion of the I-9 Form for each individual they hire for employment in the United States, including citizens and noncitizens.

-An employee must attest to his or her employment authorization on the I-9 Form.
 The employee must also present his or her employer with acceptable documents evidencing identity and employment authorization.
 The employer must examine the employment eligibility and identity document(s) an employee presents to determine whether the document(s) reasonably appear to be genuine and to relate to the employee and record the document information on the Form I-9.
 Page 3 of the I-9 Form provides a list of necessary documents that an employer must obtain to establish identity and employment authorization.

-Employers must retain the I-9 form during a period beginning on the date of the hiring, recruiting, or referral of the individual and ending:
+Employers must retain the I-9 form for three years after the date of the hire or one year after the date the individual's employment is terminated, whichever is later.
+A recruiter or referrer for a fee must retain the I-9 form for three years after the date of hire.